 Joe joined Watsi on March 12th, 2013.
-Seven years ago, Joe joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Joe's most recent donation traveled 1,900 miles to support Ruth, a sweet two-year-old girl from Haiti, to fund surgery that will heal her heart condition.
+Eight years ago, Joe joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Joe's most recent donation traveled 1,900 miles to support Guerdina, a 15-year-old girl from Haiti, to fund prep and overseas transport so she can receive life-saving cardiac surgery.

 Joe has funded healthcare for 76 patients in 13 countries.